 The Startling Effect

 Another reason dogs fear fireworks is their unpredictability.
-The fact that they appear randomly prevent the dog from habituating to them.
+The fact that they appear randomly prevents the dog from habituating to them.

 Here's the thing: a well-predicted threat feels more controllable, and, most likely, less aversive for the simple fact that, dogs have a chance to prepare for its occurrence, versus being caught off-guard.
 Unpredictability instead is something that is not very welcomed.

 "The occurrence of a strange loud noise will evoke a vigorous orienting response in most dogs.
 However, if the noise is repeated many times, dogs may learn to ignore it.
 If subsequently exposed to the same noise a day or two later, the dog's response will have probably returned to nearly the same strength as it was prior to habituation," further explains Lindsay.
 This phenomenon is known as spontaneous recovery.